aleflabo/Scraping-Immobiliare.it/README.md

-# GROUP 20 - HOMEWORK 4
+# Scraping Immobiliare.it site and Hash Functions

-The homework consists in two parts: scapping a website and cluster its informations in different ways and use hash functions to find duplicates in a big set of passwords.
+The project consists in two parts: scaping a website and cluster its informations in different ways and use hash functions to find duplicates in a big set of passwords.

 ![](immobiliare.jpg)

-#### Scapping a web site
+#### Scaping a web site

-The scrapping part of the homework was based on this [link](https://www.immobiliare.it/vendita-case/roma/?criterio=rilevanza&pag=1) in the Immobiliare.it site.
+The scraping part of the project was based on this [link](https://www.immobiliare.it/vendita-case/roma/?criterio=rilevanza&pag=1) in the Immobiliare.it site.

 This data will be the corpus for our analysis.